lovebirdsx/chatgpt_tool/docs/readme.md

 - `model` is the model to use, and `gpt-3.5-turbo` is recommended.
 - `access_token` is your token, which can be obtained from [here](https://chat.openai.com/api/auth/session).
 - `export_dir` is the directory to export the conversations.
+- `language` is the language to do code review and explanation

 ### Running